-On the 16th of July 2013, Council adopted the Local Heritage Register which came into effect on the same day as a statutory document use for the purpose of Development Assessment.
-The purpose of the Local Heritage Register (LHR) is to ensure that the regions places of local heritage significance are protected from inappropriate development and demolition.
+On July 16, 2013, Council adopted the Local Heritage Register which came into effect on the same day as a statutory document used for the purpose of Development Assessment.
+The purpose of the Local Heritage Register is to ensure that the region's places of local heritage significance are protected from inappropriate development and demolition.

-The LHR comprises 66 place cards (being 26 existing State significant heritage places and 40 new locally significant heritage places).
+The register comprises 69 place cards (being 26 existing State significant heritage places and 43 new locally significant heritage places).
 Each place card provides a description of the heritage place, identifies its heritage significance and location, and provides a photo of the place.

-A hardcopy of the LHR is now available for viewing at Council's libraries and administration centres.
+A hardcopy of the register is now available for viewing at Council's libraries and administration centres.
 Additionally, an electronic copy is viewable below.

 |A - E||Expand/Collapse|